vmaltas/post_code_api/README.md

 Post Code Api-0.0.1-SNAPSHOT

 Used JDK-8.
-To create& initialize database, use the "create_database.sql" file
+To create database, use the "create_database.sql" file